Harness the Innate Wisdom of Your Physiology

 -

-Expanding capacity is a cornerstone of my client work with healing professionals.
-Unfortunately, so few of us learned a useful model for managing our capacity in therapy training.
-On the contrary, we were often taught to override our own needs.
-Not only is this a bad model for clients with appease tendencies and relational challenges, but this will also inevitably cause a personal toll on our physical and emotional well-being, manifesting in burnout, compassion fatigue, and adverse effects on health.
+Unfortunately, few of us learn a useful model for managing capacity in our psychotherapy training.
+On the contrary, we are often implicitly taught to override our own needs.
+Not only is this an unhealthy model for our clients with appease tendencies and relational challenges, but it also takes a toll on our own physical and emotional well-being, manifesting in burnout, compassion fatigue, and adverse health effects.
 There needs to be a better way.

 For clients new to somatic processes: